smartdevicelink/sdl_evolution/proposals/0207-rpc-message-protection.md

 ### Mobile API change
 We add two new Boolean parameters with the same name `requireEncryption`.
 One for app level is added to `OnPermissionsChange` and the other for RPC level is added to the  `PermissionItem` data type.
-A list of `PermissionItem` will be received by the app via `OnPermissionsChange` notification, so that the app side knows whether the app need encryption or not and which RPCs need encryption.
+A list of `PermissionItem` will be received by the app via `OnPermissionsChange` notification, so that the app side knows whether the app needs encryption or not and which RPCs will need encryption.
 Please note, to follow the naming conventions, we use `requireEncryption` in RPC messages and use `encryption_required` in policy configuration.
 However, they shall refer to the same thing.

 ```xml
 <function name="OnPermissionsChange" functionID="OnPermissionsChangeID" messagetype="notification" since="2.0">